coderefinery/reproducible-research/_episodes/01-why-reproducible-research.md

 ## Why reproducible research?
-   - long term value of data
+   - Long term value of data
    - Uniqueness of data, i.e., data collected today may be invalid/inappropriate 6 months
      from now
    - Publications after 2 years data collection ends
-   - We want to repeat the same experiment with different data and settings, few months later
+   - We want to repeat the same experiment with different data and settings, many months later

    <img src="/reproducible-research/img/reproducibility_figure.jpg" style="height: 200px;"/>

-## Why all the talk about reproducible research
+## Why all the talk about reproducible research?
    - A recent [survey](http://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970) in Nature revealed that irreproducible experiments are a problem across all domains of science.

  <img src="/reproducible-research/img/reproducibility_nature.png" style="height: 400px;"/>